tink-ab/tink-link-ios/README.md

 When finished, you should be able to `import TinkLink` within your project.

 Use `pod update TinkLink` to update to the newer version.

+#### Using Carthage

+Add `github "tink-ab/tink-link-ios"` to your project's Cartfile.
+Run `carthage bootstrap` to install TinkLink.

+When finished, you should be able to `import TinkLink` within your project.

 ### Integrate TinkLinkUI into your project using CocoaPods.
 #### Using CocoaPods